Nimrod Expedition: Personnel

 Shackleton hoped to recruit a strong contingent from the Discovery Expedition and offered his former comrade Edward Adrian Wilson the post of chief scientist and second-in-command.
 Wilson refused, citing his work with the Board of Agriculture's Committee on the Investigation of Grouse Disease.
 Further refusals followed from former Discovery colleagues Michael Barne, Reginald Skelton and finally George Mulock, who inadvertently revealed to Shackleton that the Discovery officers had all committed themselves to Scott and his as-yet unannounced expedition plans.
 The only Discovery hands to join Shackleton were the two petty officers, Frank Wild and Ernest Joyce.
 Apparently Shackleton spotted Joyce on the top deck of a bus as it passed the expedition's London offices, whereupon someone was sent to find him and bring him in.

-Shackleton's second-in-command—although this was not clarified until the expedition reached the Antarctic—was Jameson Boyd Adams, a Royal Naval Reserve lieutenant who had turned down the chance of a regular commission to join Shackleton.
+Shackleton's second-in-command—although this was not clarified until the expedition reached the Antarctic—was Jameson Adams, a Royal Naval Reserve lieutenant who had turned down the chance of a regular commission to join Shackleton.
 He would also act as the expedition's meteorologist.
 Nimrod's captain was another naval reserve officer, Rupert England; 23-year-old John King Davis, who would later make his own reputation as an Antarctic captain, was appointed chief officer at the last moment.
-Aeneas Mackintosh, a merchant navy officer from the Peninsular and Oriental Steam Navigation Company (P&O), was originally second officer, but was later transferred to the shore party, being replaced as second officer by A. E. Harbord.
+Aeneas Mackintosh, a merchant navy officer from P&O, was originally second officer, but was later transferred to the shore party, being replaced as second officer by A. E. Harbord.
 Others in the shore party were the two surgeons, Alistair Mackay and Eric Marshall, Bernard Day the motor expert, and Sir Philip Brocklehurst, the subscribing member who had been taken on as assistant geologist.

 The small scientific team that departed from England included 41-year-old biologist James Murray and 21-year-old geologist Raymond Priestley, a future founder of the Scott Polar Research Institute.
 Two important additions to the team were made in Australia.
 The first of these was Edgeworth David, a professor of geology at the University of Sydney, who became the party's chief scientific officer.
 The second was a former pupil of David's, Douglas Mawson, a lecturer in mineralogy at the University of Adelaide.
 Both had originally intended to sail to Antarctica and then immediately back with Nimrod but were persuaded to become full members of the expedition.
 David was instrumental in securing the Australian government's £5,000 grant.

 Before departure for the Antarctic in August 1907, Joyce and Wild took a crash course in printing methods, as it was Shackleton's intention to publish a book or magazine while in the Antarctic.